Terms and Conditions of Skycop Services

 2. Please note that the result of the assessment as provided in Section 2.1 above does not include any binding statement and does not guarantee successful enforcement of the Claim.

-3. When the Agreement is concluded, Skycop refers to the flight operating carrier with the Claim in order to reach settlement and avoid Proceedings.
+3. When the Agreement is concluded, Skycop refers to the flight operating carrier with the Claim in order to reach settlement and avoid Legal Proceedings.

-6. If, after assessing the merits of the Claim, the legal representative considers that pursuit of the Claim during Proceedings is unlikely to succeed, the Client will be informed and Skycop will pursue the Claim no further.
+6. If, after assessing the merits of the Claim, the legal representative considers that pursuit of the Claim during Legal Proceedings is unlikely to succeed, the Client will be informed and Skycop will pursue the Claim no further.
 Such notification of the Client shall mean that the collection of the Flight Compensation has ended and full ownership and legal title to the Assignment is automatically returned to the Client without conclusion of additional agreements.

-7. If Proceedings are initiated to pursue the Claim, the Client shall be exempt from any costs incurred in the event the Claim is not upheld.
-In the case of success or settlement in the Proceedings, Skycop shall cover any costs incurred that are not covered by the respective flight operating carrier.
+7. If Legal Proceedings are initiated to pursue the Claim, the Client shall be exempt from any costs incurred in the event the Claim is not upheld.
+In the case of success or settlement in the Legal Proceedings, Skycop shall cover any costs incurred that are not covered by the respective flight operating carrier.
 Provided that the Claim is successful and the Client receives the Flight compensation, the Client agrees that all costs incurred by Skycop and claimed from the flight operating carrier are paid to Skycop.

 8. The Client and Skycop confirm their acknowledgment that Skycop has sole discretion to accept and/or reject any settlement offer in accordance with experience with the respective flight operating carrier.
 The Agreement is considered as sufficient legal ground for such discretion to be effective.
 The Client is entitled to revoke this acknowledgment at any time and terminate all legal ties with Skycop in accordance with the procedure provided in the T&C.